-The AMS Transportation and Marketing Program supports the transportation of agricultural products, local and regional food systems and increasing consumer access to fresh, healthy foods in our community.
-Our programs, grants and services help small- and mid-sized producers with marketing opportunities through the combination of applied research, technical services and grant support.
+The AMS Transportation and Marketing Program supports the transportation of agricultural products, local and regional food systems, and increasing consumer access to fresh, healthy foods throughout the United States and abroad.
+Our programs, grants, and services help small- and mid-sized producers with marketing opportunities through the combination of applied research, technical services, and financial support.

-The program also serves as the expert source for economic analysis on agricultural transportation from farm to markets through transportation market reports, regulatory representation and technical assistance.
+The Transportation Services Division serves as the expert source for economic analysis on agricultural transportation from farm to markets through transportation market reports, regulatory representation, and technical assistance.
 This division provides data and analysis on truck, rail, barge, and ocean transportation, covering the four primary modes of moving agricultural products throughout the United States and abroad.

 Phone: (202) 690-1300

 Phone (202) 690-1300